 Theresa May has put off the vote on Brexit until March 12th, and so the uncertainty continues.
 Will there be a transition period, or will people moving here afterwards need to follow the visa route?
 And what about us already here – what is Brexit’s effect on expats in France?
 How can you prepare and get more certainty around your status?

 At last weekend’s Your Overseas Home show, France Property Guide spoke to several people who were worried about their property purchase in France being affected by Brexit.
 Many others may be feeling the same way.
 This article will allay fears and explain why we believe you should continue your plans with confidence, whether you buy in France before Brexit or not.

+Find homes in France via our property portal.
 Our expert Independent Financial Advisor partners in France believe that the tax system is likely to remain very similar to the current structure in the event of Brexit.
 This is because: a).
 Cross border taxation of income and capital (such as French property rental income, proceeds of property sales, UK residents inheriting French property, and all UK sourced income for French residents) is subject to existing Double Tax Treaties, which are set up completely independently from the EU and therefore do not fall under EU regulation.
 The UK leaving th

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.

 Any cookies that may not be particularly necessary for the website to function and is used specifically to collect user personal data via analytics, ads, other embedded contents are termed as non-necessary cookies.
 It is mandatory to procure user consent prior to running these cookies on your website.